Why We Crave the Drama That Sabotages Relationships

 There is a reason why people with ADHD play this game: When the ADHD brain doesn’t have enough stimulation, it looks for ways to increase its activity.
 Being angry or negative has an immediate stimulating effect on the brain.
 When you get upset, your body produces increased amounts of adrenaline, raising the heart rate and brain activity.

-“I Bet I Can Get You to Yell at Me or Hit Me”
+“I Bet I Can Get You to Yell at Me”

-Many with ADHD are masters at getting others to scream, yell, and lose control.
+Many with ADHD are masters at getting others to scream and yell.
 Such behaviors give an adrenaline rush to the individual with ADHD, but they may lead to serious consequences, such as divorce, fights at school, or being fired from a job.
 This game is not planned.
-The individual with ADHD senses vulnerability in others and works on them until he explodes.
+The individual with ADHD senses vulnerability in others and works on them until something gives.

 When I teach parents, siblings, and spouses to become less reactive, the individual with ADHD may step up the bad behavior.
 It seems that the they go through withdrawal as others become more tolerant.
 When he can no longer get the adrenaline-anger rush, he goes after it full force.